imransarkersiam/fem-timber-plate-ls-dyna-progressive-damage/README.md

 # Finite Element Modelling of a Timber Plate Using LS-DYNA
 ### Progressive Damage Analysis using MAT_054

-> 🔬 A finite element analysis project focused on simulating progressive damage, stiffness degradation, and post-peak softening behaviour of timber using LS-DYNA.
+A finite element analysis project investigating the mechanical response and progressive damage behaviour of a timber plate under uniaxial tensile loading using LS-DYNA.

 ---

-## 📖 Overview
+## Overview
-This project presents a detailed **Finite Element Modelling (FEM)** study of a timber plate subjected to uniaxial tensile loading.
-The objective is to investigate the **mechanical response and progressive damage behaviour** using a damage-based constitutive model (**MAT_054**) in LS-DYNA.
+This project presents a detailed finite element modelling (FEM) study of a timber plate subjected to tensile loading.
+The analysis focuses on capturing nonlinear material behaviour, including damage initiation, stiffness degradation, and post-peak softening using a damage-based constitutive model (MAT_054).

-The study emphasizes:
-- Accurate simulation of **damage initiation and evolution**
-- Representation of **nonlinear material behaviour**
-- Analysis of **post-peak softening and residual strength**

 ---

-## ⚠️ Problem Statement
+## Problem Statement
-Timber and composite materials exhibit **anisotropic and progressive failure behaviour**, which cannot be accurately captured using conventional linear or elastic models.

-Traditional design approaches often:
+Timber and composite materials exhibit anisotropic and progressive failure behaviour, which cannot be accurately represented using conventional linear or elastic models.
+Traditional design approaches often fail to capture damage evolution and post-peak response, leading to inaccurate estimation of structural performance.
-- Ignore **damage evolution**
-- Fail to capture **post-peak behaviour**
-- Underestimate **structural performance and safety**

-👉 Therefore, advanced numerical modelling is required to simulate the **complete mechanical response**, including stiffness degradation and progressive failure.
+This project addresses this limitation by implementing a damage-based numerical model to simulate the complete mechanical response of timber under tensile loading.

 ---

-## 🎯 Objectives
+## Objectives
 - Develop a finite element model of a timber plate under tensile loading
-- Implement **MAT_054 damage model** in LS-DYNA
+- Implement the MAT_054 damage model in LS-DYNA
-- Analyse **stress–time and displacement–time responses**
+- Analyse stress–time and displacement–time responses
-- Derive and interpret **stress–strain behaviour**
+- Derive and interpret stress–strain behaviour
-- Investigate **damage initiation and propagation**
+- Investigate damage initiation and evolution
-- Evaluate **post-peak softening and residual strength**
+- Evaluate post-peak softening and residual strength

 ---

-## 🧩 Numerical Modelling Approach
+## Numerical Modelling Approach

 ### Geometry
-- Total length: **140 mm**
+- Total length: 140 mm
-- Gauge length: **80 mm**
+- Gauge length: 80 mm
-- Grip regions: **30 mm (each side)**
+- Grip regions: 30 mm (each side)

-### Mesh Strategy
+### Mesh
-- Structured mesh with **2 mm element size**
+- Structured mesh with 2 mm element size
-- ~70 elements along loading direction
+- Approximately 70 elements along loading direction
-- Ensures:
-  - Accurate stress distribution
-  - Numerical stability
+- Ensures numerical stability and accurate stress representation
-  - Proper damage capture

 ### Boundary Conditions
-- One end: Fully constrained
+- One end fully constrained
-- Other end: **Displacement-controlled loading**
+- Displacement-controlled loading applied at the opposite end

 ---

-## 🧪 Material Modelling (MAT_054)
+## Material Modelling

-The material behaviour is defined using a **damage-based composite model**, capable of capturing:
+The material behaviour is defined using MAT_054 in LS-DYNA, a damage-based model capable of representing:
 - Elastic response
 - Damage initiation
 - Stiffness degradation
 - Residual load-carrying capacity

-👉 This enables realistic simulation of **progressive failure mechanisms** in anisotropic materials.
+This formulation enables realistic simulation of progressive failure in anisotropic materials.

 ---

-## 📊 Key Results & Findings
+## Key Results

-- ✔ Initial **linear elastic behaviour** followed by nonlinear response
+- Linear elastic behaviour followed by nonlinear response
-- ✔ Peak stress ≈ **27 MPa**
+- Peak stress approximately 27 MPa
-- ✔ Clear **damage initiation and evolution**
+- Progressive damage evolution observed
-- ✔ Significant **post-peak softening behaviour**
+- Post-peak softening behaviour captured
-- ✔ Smooth and stable displacement response
+- Stable displacement response throughout the simulation
-- ✔ Presence of **residual strength after failure**
+- Residual strength retained after peak load

-👉 The results confirm that the model successfully captures **progressive damage instead of brittle failure**.

 ---

-## 🖼️ Simulation Results
+## Results

-### 🔹 Structured Mesh
+### Structured Mesh
 ![Mesh](images/mesh-model.png)

-### 🔹 Stress Distribution (von Mises)
+### Stress Distribution
 ![Stress Distribution](images/stress-distribution.png)

-### 🔹 Stress–Time Response
+### Stress–Time Response
 ![Stress-Time](images/stress-time-curve.png)

-### 🔹 Displacement–Time Response
+### Displacement–Time Response
 ![Displacement-Time](images/displacement-time-curve.png)

-### 🔹 Stress–Strain Behaviour
+### Stress–Strain Behaviour
 ![Stress-Strain](images/stress-strain-curve.png)

 ---

-## 🏗️ Engineering Significance
+## Engineering Significance
-This study demonstrates how FEM can be used for:

-- Structural safety assessment
-- Damage modelling of anisotropic materials
-- FEM-based design validation
-- Timber and composite structural analysis

-👉 Particularly valuable for:
-- Sustainable construction materials
-- Advanced structural simulations
-- Research-oriented engineering applications
+This study demonstrates the application of finite element modelling for analysing the structural behaviour of timber-like materials.
+The approach can be applied in structural safety assessment, design validation, and damage modelling of anisotropic materials.

 ---

-## 🛠️ Tools & Technologies
+## Tools Used
 - LS-DYNA
 - LS-PrePost
 - Microsoft Excel